 *U.S. permanent residents must be attending or accepted into institutions in the U.S.

 After submitting your application, you should identify and contact investigators and/or postdoctoral fellows whose work interests you.
-Find a list of DCEG Principal Investigators and their research interests.
+Find a list of DCEG investigators and their research interests.
 Once you have identified someone of interest and learned enough about what they are working on, you can send a direct email to them describing why you want to work with them and how you would be a good addition to their group.
 For more advice watch the NIH SIP video on applying to the summer program.

 How to Apply

 Thank you for your interest in our summer program.
-The application process for summer 2021 is now closed.
-Please check this page in mid-November to learn about the summer internship program for 2022.
+The application process for summer 2022 is now closed.
+Please check this page in mid-November to obtain information on the summer 2023 program.